ASC Strategic Plan

 Support diversification of Alberta’s economy

-In an effort to support the resiliency and integrity of our capital market, the ASC will continue to explore ways to support the province’s efforts to expand the financial sector in Alberta, and continue to advance the work of our multi-divisional ASC Innovation in Finance team.
+In an effort to support the resiliency and integrity of our capital market, the ASC will continue to explore ways to support the province’s efforts to expand the financial sector in Alberta.
+Additionally, we will support the province’s efforts to diversify and build Alberta’s economy.

 Pillar Two: Protect investors and market integrity through effective compliance oversight, enforcement and education